jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Once the user starts typing, it will disappear.
     The text is centered, shown in a light gray font, and will not be returned by `.getEntry(title)`

+* `.updateEntryDefault(title, text)`
+    This will update the default value for the specified entry box.

 * `.setEntryUpperCase(title)` & `.setEntryLowerCase(title)`
     This will force all text typed into the entry to be uppercase/lowercase.